It has a reputation for being smelly, chaotic and less than safe — but the Cairo I discovered was exciting, alluring and invigorating.

 Once you’ve had your fill of Pyramid selfies, it’s time for a camel ride.
 Be aware that the herder may suddenly hike the price once you’re in the saddle and a virtual hostage.
 Be firm with them and agree a price prior to climbing on board.
 By the way, camel riding lessons are not part of the service.
 You just have to suss it out en route, but lean forward on the uphill and back on the down; and be prepared for a sudden little trot every now and then.

 Egyptians have been feasting on pigeon since 3,000 BC, so be brave and try this local delicacy.
 They’re not the scavengers you see flapping around the city.
-Pigeons sold as food have been raised on farms.
+Pigeons sold for human consumption have been raised on farms.
 They taste like a cross between chicken and rabbit, and come stuffed with rice.

 Also try mulukhiyah — a delicious and vitamin-rich green garlicky soup, and kushari — the famous rice, pasta and bean staple.
 Abu El Sid Restaurant, just opposite the Marriott, is a good option.
 There are several of these traditional dining rooms around Cairo, with delicious authentic cuisine and prices mid way between the food carts and chic hotel bistros.

 Take a break from the heat and hawkers by catching a flick.
 Cairo is the Hollywood of North Africa and its classic films are a delight.
 They provide a window into the city’s rich heritage.
 The 1940s to 1960s are considered to be the golden age of Egyptian film.
 Head to an Art Deco cinema like the Metro, which opened in 1940.